Jean-Louis05/Jean-Louis05/README.md

 Hi, I'm Jean-Louis 👋

-🎯 **Aspiring Cybersecurity & IT Support Professional** based in Melbourne, Australia.
+🎯 **Junior Cybersecurity & IT Support Professional** based in Melbourne, Australia.

 After nearly 20 years in hospitality management, I transitioned into IT by completing a **Diploma of Cybersecurity & Advanced Networking** and the **Google IT Support Professional Certificate**.
 I'm now building hands-on projects to develop practical skills in IT infrastructure and cybersecurity.